 menu

-All you need to know about PETG for 3D printing
+All You Need to Know About PETG for 3D Printing

-Published on December 18, 2019 by Carlota V.
+Published on May 16, 2024 by Carlota V.

 petg

-PETG, or glycolized polyester, is a thermoplastic widely used in the additive manufacturing market, combining both the simplicity of PLA 3D printing and the strength of ABS.
+PETG, or polyethylene terephthalate glycol, is a thermoplastic that is one of the most widely used polymers in additive manufacturing.
+Notably, it is a popular choice for filaments and fused deposition modeling because it combines both the simplicity of PLA 3D printing and the strength of ABS.
 It is an amorphous plastic, which can be 100% recyclable, with the same chemical composition as polyethylene terephthalate, better known by its acronym PET.
-Glycol has been added to reduce its brittleness and therefore its fragility.
-Today, we review the characteristics of PETG for 3D printing, its parameters and its main applications.
+To better under the material, the following guide outlines the characteristics of PETG, what you need to know for 3D printing with it, its main applications and manufacturers.

 petg